 12- channel ECG

-The diagnosis is almost always possible with the help of the ECG (Mewis 2004).
-A regular chamber rhythm of 140 beats / min. with normal QRS complex is always suspicious of atrial flutter (Wolff 2020).
+Diagnosis is almost always possible with the help of the ECG (Mewis 2004).
+A regular ventricular rhythm of 140 beats/min with a normal QRS complex is always suspicious for atrial flutter (Wolff 2020).

-Typical for atrial flutter is the presence of a:
+Typical in atrial flutter is the presence of a: